In today’s post, I will provide an overview of the Joint Service Commendation Medal.

 10: Recommendation of the Joint Service Commendation Medal.

 Commanders can recommend military personnel for this distinguished award.
 Here is a sample:

 Major Jason Richards, United States Army, distinguished himself above and beyond his call of duty with exceptional meritorious service on or about June 16th, 2009.

 In service with Special Operations Joint Task Force-Afghanistan, Major Richards was contacted about a Mi-17 which had crash landed just 3 kilometers from his site.
 With the knowledge that enemy insurgents could utilize key components of the military vehicle, Major Richards made quick and decisive decisions to first send a team to guard the downed helicopter.
 He then proceeded to use his leadership skills in the recovery of the downed rig.
 During the recovery operations, a firefight ensued with terrorist elements.

 Due to Major Richards’ solid and quick thinking, United States Army equipment and personnel were evacuated, and 4 insurgents were killed in the process.

-The Joint Service Commendation Medal is a great award recognizing service members who reached above their duty in Joint service operations.
-We would love to hear from anyone who has been awarded the Joint Service Commendation Medal.
+In conclusion, the Joint Service Commendation Medal is a great award recognizing service members who went above and beyond their duty requirements while serving in Joint service operations.
+If you’ve have the honor of receiving the Joint Service Commendation Medal, I would love to hear from you.
+Perhaps, you could share the citation in the comment section below?